 Editor’s note: Title IX at 50 is a three-part series exploring and reporting on how the federal law has impacted the lives of Whatcom County women in sports over the past half-century.
 At times controversial, the legislation has gone a long way toward leveling the playing field for girls and women since its inception in 1972.
 Today’s Part II examines the legacy and influence of female coaches and athletes in Whatcom County.
+Due to broad public interest in this subject, this series has been made available outside the newspaper's paywall as a public service by Cascadia Daily News.
 (Read Part I here.)

 The majority of head coaches for Western Washington University’s women’s sports programs have been leading their teams since before the Vikings’ current student-athletes were born.